manstrom/fsh-kafka-testcontainers/README.md

 Besides a testcontainer for System A (the simulator) there has to be a Kafka container started, which both System A and B connects to.

 Once the tests for System B has been exectued, the containers should be stopped.

+# TESTARE
+Sadaq och Moaz